 - Two years for personal injury claims, beginning from the date the victim was injured.

 If you miss these deadlines and the applicable statute “expires,” your family will be severely deprived of further legal recourse.
-While there are a few exceptional circumstances under which the normal statutes may not apply, the best course of action is to consult with an attorney immediately.
+While there are a few exceptional circumstances under which the normal statutes may not apply, the course of action is to consult with an attorney immediately.
 It is always helpful to start an investigation into your claim well in advance of the deadline, but even more importantly, to get your loved one out of danger as soon as possible.

 Types of Nursing Home Abuse Claims Our Attorneys Handle

 The CDC identifies the following broad categories of elder abuse:

 - Emotional Abuse — Emotional abuse includes any behavior that deliberately puts elderly residents in fear for their safety or well-being, such as threatening eviction or physical cruelty.
 People who are suffering through emotional abused may exhibit unusual behavior, such as out-of-character crying fits, restlessness, irritability, or fearfulness.
 Emotional abuse often escalates into physical assault, so be wary of any potential warning signs.

 - Financial Abuse (Financial Exploitation) — Elderly persons are often targeted for financial exploitation for two reasons: often they have built up substantial savings, but may not be technically proficient enough to detect scams or account breaches.
 If your loved one doesn’t remember making a purchase, or can’t clearly explain or justify a deduction or statement, they may the victim of financial exploitation.